UK Edition. Click here for US version.

 If you forget to take Metformin Oral Solution

-If you have further questions on the use of this medicine, ask your doctor
+If you have any further questions on the use of this medicine, ask your doctor

 Serious side effects

-treatment, as lactic acidosis may lead to coma.
-Stop taking Metformin Oral Solution immediately and contact a doctor or the nearest hospital straight away.
+Oral Solution and contact a doctor or the nearest hospital immediately,

 Other side effects

-Very common side effects (in more than 1 in 10 people)
+Very common side effects (may affect more than 1 in 10 people)

-skin reactions such as redness of the skin (erythema), itching or an itchy rash (hives)
+− skin reactions such as redness of the skin (erythema), itching or an itchy

 Additional side effects in children and adolescents